Signiant/signiant-project-gingo/readme.md

    npm install
    npm start

-7. Create a webhook request for your Submit portal
+7. Create a webhook subscription for your Submit portal

+   This function is available from https://developer.signiant.com under Media Shuttle API.
+Auto-provisioning of this will be added to this application in the future.
+As this is a one time setting it is inneficient to make the API call each time the application executes.

    url: %applicationHost%/webhook/upload